A different approach to buyer persona creation

 - Survey – might be time-consuming and sometimes expensive, but it’s usually worth every penny;

-- Competition research - it will give you insight on who's buying similar products;
+- Competition research – it will give you insight into who’s buying similar products;

 As you’ve seen, there’s quite a lot of information to add to a buyer persona canvas.
 So, we thought it would be helpful if we followed an example along each step.

-For this example, we imagined that we're a private health clinic.
+For this example, we imagined that we were a private health clinic.
 Our product is a wrist bracelet for heart monitoring, with metrics like blood pressure and heart rate.
 The bracelet is also connected to a mobile app for stats and advice.
-We identified as our main persona a man called David.
+We identified our main persona as a man called David.